My son is the happiest person I know. That’s why it startled me the other day when he leaned his head on my arm and said, “Every day is the same.”

 One day last winter the temperature dropped 40 degrees in two hours.
 Last spring, the wisteria bloomed just in time to get crushed by ice.
 It’s all crazy, but we love it.
 Because, Sully is right.
 Every day is the same.
 Except when it isn’t.

 Five minutes before I took this picture, the sun was shining and the sky was blue.
 Sullivan was running around the front yard barefoot and shirtless.
 Then it started to pour and hail.
 Robert grabbed his trench coat and Sullivan grabbed the umbrella.
 It’s broken because all the umbrellas in Oklahoma are broken.
 The wind busts the rivets from the stretchers and no matter who you are, when this happens, you want to die.

 I’d rather wear a rain bonnet than carry a broken umbrella.
 Look how happy she is.
 Nobody carrying a broken umbrella is this happy.

 So, every day is the same and sometimes I think the sameness is about to kill me.
 After the kids go to bed, Robert and I try to find something on TV.
 It’s all murder.
 Robert says they only do those shows because they’re cheap to make.
 Fake blood must be a bargain.

 In the fall, we replaced the hot water tank.
 Now, I take long showers because the water stays hot for more than two minutes.
 It’s awesome.
-Sometimes, I stand there and let it hit me in the face and sometimes, I lean against the tile and think about my day.
+Sometimes, I stand there and let it hit me in the face, and sometimes, I lean against the tile and think about my day.
 I think about how it’s going to be exactly the same as the day before and the day before that.
-I’ll unload the same dishes, make the same beds and ask the same questions.
-Boredom is the cousin of loneliness and loneliness is a great discipline.
+I’ll unload the same dishes, make the same beds, and ask the same questions.

 How To Be Alone